 The course Quantum Information Technologies was designed with the goals of the introduction of QIQC concepts and mathematical formalism, operating principles of quantum hardware, coding in Qiskit, algorithm execution on quantum cloud computers, team work and presentation of final projects in quantum computation, communication or sensing.
 It has been offered annually since Fall 2020 in Electrical and Computer Engineering department under code EEC289L (syllabus) and attended by students from various engineering and science departments.
 The course was developed in collaboration with IBM Quantum, that provided quantum hardware access to students and a guest lecture, and the UC Davis Center for Educational Effectiveness, that helped planning and assessment of the active learning modules.

-Research credit projects in quantum nanophotonics have been offered under code EEC199 to science and engineering undergraduates since Fall 2019.
+Undergraduate research credit projects in quantum nanophotonics have been offered under code EEC199 to science and engineering undergraduates since Fall 2019.

 Quantum Journal Club

 The Quantum Journal Club was founded in collaboration between the Electrical and Computer Engineering Department and the Physics Department in order to foster interdisciplinary conversations and collaborations between six departments of science and engineering.
 The monthly meetings have been runnings since Fall 2019, hosting academic and industry speakers.

 As a visiting researcher of the ETH Pauli Center for Theoretical Studies, Prof. Radulaski delivered an interactive workshop Quantum Computing and Quantum Networking on September 6, 2021.
 The goal of the workshop was to introduce science and engineering students to the concepts of quantum computing and quantum networking.
 The workshop included active learning assignments and hands-on programming in Qiskit open-source quantum developer kit.